trombik/ansible-role-netplan/README.md

       shell: "echo; systemctl list-units --type service"
       changed_when: false
       when:
-        # in docker, init is not systemd
-        - ansible_virtualization_type != 'docker'
         - ansible_os_family == 'RedHat' or ansible_os_family == 'Debian'
     - name: list all services (FreeBSD service)
       # workaround ansible-lint: [303] service used in place of service module